Special Circumstances - Professional Judgment

 - Parent refuses to complete or sign FAFSA

-- If student already has an Expected Family Contribution (EFC) of 0 - no changes can be made.
+- If a student already has an Expected Family Contribution (EFC) of 0 - cost of attendance adjustments may be considered

 Special Circumstance Appeal Process